 - Select the DSP Properties tab

-Routing Dante flows in Dante Controller is a simple matter of selecting the desired crosspoints of inputs and outputs, just like in a matrix mixer.
+Routing Dante channels in Dante Controller is a simple matter of selecting the desired crosspoints of inputs and outputs, just like in a matrix mixer.
 Below is the same configuration file that has been built in this article, as it appears in Dante Controller.

 Note that Unit 2's Dante Outputs are being routed to Unit 1's Dante Inputs as a one-to-one matrix (i.e., Dante Output 1 from Unit 2 goes to Dante Input 1 on Unit 1, and so on).
 The additional Dante Inputs seen in this example are from third-party Dante microphones.